Valentina Costa Biondi

-Valentina Isabel Costa Biondi (born 3 September 1995) is an Argentinian field hockey player.
+Valentina Isabel Costa Biondi (born 3 September 1995) is an Argentine field hockey player.
 She plays with the Argentina national field hockey team, winning silver medal at the 2020 Summer Olympics.

 Hockey career

 In 2019, Costa Biondi was called into the senior national women's team.
 She competed in the team that finished fourth at the 2019 Pro League in Amstelveen.

 She won a gold medal at the 2019 Pan American Games in Lima.